 We create a project plan

-We implement and complete to agreed deadline
+We implement and complete to the agreed deadline

 Our Agreement Plan

 Summary RFID asset tracking is a method to quickly and efficiently monitor assets of almost any type.
 It protects from losses, manages the use of your assets, maximises returns on assets, increases overall efficiency and ultimately saves both time and money.
 Maximum efficiency is achieved through intense management of any tagged assets, creating all the obvious benefits that surround that result.
 The RFID element of the system is the conduit from the asset itself to the database that manages the asset data.
-A number of RFID system types can be utilised with different benefits and costs to each.
+A number of RFID system types can be utilised with different benefits and costs for each.
 The key challenges revolve around implementation, from tagging your assets to setting up a reader infrastructure and integrating with your current systems.